Revenue Leak Systems · Quote-Based Service Businesses

 Field Notes · May 2026

-Paid traffic amplifies the page it lands on.
-If your landing page has these six leaks, every ad dollar is funding a broken buyer path.
+Paid traffic amplifies the lead path it lands on.
+If your landing page has these six leaks, every ad dollar is funding a broken path to booked work.

 You start a Google Ads campaign.
 Clicks go up.
 Traffic arrives.
 Spend increases.
 But calls and quote requests do not follow at the expected rate.
 The problem is almost never the ad.
 The problem is the page the ad sends visitors to.